zenwork/modern-web/README.md

 * `watch:bundle` - bundle project on file change
 * `watch:start` - live code the project
 * `watch:test` - run all tests in chrome only on file change

-## To Do:
-* create simple test
-* add some e2e test that proves most features work